Virar: Demographics

-According to the 2011 India census, Virar has a population of 1,221,233, of which 649,535 are male and 571,698 are female.
-Virar has an average literacy rate of 91.95%, higher than the national average of 59.5%; male literacy rate is 81%.
+According to the 2011 India census, Virar had a population of 1,221,233.
+Virar has an average literacy rate of 91.95%, higher than the national average of 59.5%.

 Over a period of time Virar has become a cosmopolitan suburb with approximately 50% population being Marathi speaking and the rest a mix of other communities, mainly the Gujaratis and the Catholics.
 70% of the population is below 30 years.
 The slow and gradual adoption of the cosmopolitan nature of the city is the result of migration from the Mumbai mainland to this part due to ever increasing cost of the real estate property.

 Among minority languages, Gujarati is spoken by 28.30% of the population and Hindi by 15.31%.
+The local Communities like Samvedi Brahmin, Kupari, Vadwals, Bhandhari, Panmali, Aagri have their local dialects of Konkani which are widely spoken in these communities.